Licence scandal rattles India's telecom nirvana

 Baksaas said that much would depend on whether Telenor could convince the Indian authorities to adopt an approach that would allow it to stay and mount a realistic fight back.

-That would include limiting the spectrum to players that had lost licences, and not allowing market leaders such as Bharti Airtel (BRTI.NS) and Vodafone (VOD.L) to sweep in and scoop up extra spectrum.
+That would include limiting the spectrum to players that had lost licences, and not allowing market leaders such as Bharti Airtel and Vodafone to sweep in and scoop up extra spectrum.

 For its part, Russian group Sistema, which is also at risk of losing licences, argued that India risked violating a bilateral investment treaty it had with Russia and demanded that the row be settled in six months or else it may have to approach an international arbitration tribunal.